 If the weather is appropriate, dining outdoors can be cozy and fun with the help of a few blankets and candles—just be sure to have a backup plan in case of rain.
 You don’t want to invite 12 for a dinner en plain air, only to be foiled by the weather and only have space for six people inside.

 Do you want to have a sit-down dinner with assigned seating, or will it be more casual, with guests noshing wherever they can find space?
 Determine if you need to borrow an extra table and chairs, or if you’ll need to move furniture to accommodate a large group.

 4. Are you prepared if extra people show up?

 You know how it goes: Your colleague invited his roommate who brought his girlfriend who wouldn’t come unless her she could bring her best friend.
 Make sure you have a plan for extra guests—that includes enough food, extra plates, additional drinks, etc.—or if you are restricted to a certain number, make sure your guests are aware.

 Or the ham?
 The beauty of Friendsgiving is that the host doesn’t have to do everything.
 Enlist your foodie friends and make a plan.
-If your group isn’t particularly skilled with a turkey baster, no worries—order a fully cooked bird from your local market.
-Just be sure to place your order early (now).
-Waiting until last minute could leave you and your guests with a table full of side dishes.
-(Which isn’t always a bad thing, TBH.)
+If your group isn’t particularly skilled with a turkey baster, no worries—order a fully-cooked bird from your local market.
+Just be sure to place your order early (maybe, start now).
+Waiting until last minute could leave you and your guests with a table full of side dishes—which wouldn’t be the worst thing in the world.